Becoming an Magnetic Resonance Technologist (MRI) - Education & Certification

 Read on to learn more about how to become an MRI tech.

 As with any career that requires a good deal of patient interaction, an MRI tech should be good at talking—and listening—to people.
 People who have never had an MRI before may need a lot of reassurance and patience in order to be comfortable.
 Other patients may be in extreme discomfort already and will need a good deal of compassion.
-This is also a useful skill when working with children, and in life overall.

 The physical aspects of the job are not as demanding as some other medical technology careers, but MRI techs should still be comfortable standing for long periods and working around heavy machinery.
 MRI techs need to be able to interpret images from the MRI machine, meaning that attention to detail is also an important skill for them to have.
 This is, of course, in addition to being able to both learn and recall the intricacies of human anatomy that will be essential in these interpretations.